Updated on 7/01/2026

 5. Ninja Crispi:

-Best Personal Air Fryer
+Best Space-Saving Personal Air Fryer

 - Materials (food path) & included accessories: Thermal-shock-resistant borosilicate glass bowls; all-metal internal heating area